 One reason your hair can come out way too dark is that the colorist left the hair dye on way too long.

-Let them know what the condition of your hair is, what you have had done to it, and what you want your final results to be.
+Make sure you communicate with your colorist about the condition of your hair, what you have done to it, and what you want your final results to be.

 Be as detailed as possible.